rashad-07/mpv-subfinder/README.md

 Install the `subliminal` package and SubFinder gains access to the legacy OpenSubtitles provider, which works with no credentials at all.
 It is used as a fallback when the direct OS.com API returns no results — and it works entirely on its own if you have no API keys configured.
 See [Optional packages](#optional-packages).

 **Gemini** — only needed for subtitle translation
 Used exclusively for the right-click Translate to… feature.
-Has nothing to do with search or download.
 Get a free key at [aistudio.google.com](https://aistudio.google.com).

 ---